msraredon/NICHES/README.md

 Niche Interactions and Cellular Heterogeneity in Extracellular Signaling

 ## Overview
-NICHES is a simple but powerful computational toolset to analyze cell-cell signaling at the single-cell level.
-NICHES creates unique one-to-one pairs of cells and characterizes each cellular interaction across queried ligand-receptor signaling mechanisms.
-This allows low-dimensional embedding of cellular interactions in signal-space.
-Existing meta-data is carried over during transformation, allowing easy downstream statistical analysis using existing single-cell software packages including Seurat, Scanpy, Scater, and Monocle3.
-NICHES allows UMAP, tSNE, and pseudotemporal exploration of cell-cell interactions and sensed cellular microenvironmments across celltypes, between experimental batches and conditions, and over developmental trajectories.
+NICHES is a powerful computational toolset to analyze cell-cell signaling at the single-cell level.
+NICHES creates unique one-to-one pairs of cells and characterizes the resulting cellular relationships across all queried ligand-receptor signaling mechanisms.
+This allows dimensional reduction and subsequent vizualization of cellular interactions relative to one another in signal-space.

+We recommend carrying over all existing meta-data when running NICHES, which facilitates easy downstream data manipulation and statistical analysis.
+NICHES output data can be analyzed using existing single-cell software packages in both R and python, including Seurat, Scanpy, Scater, and Monocle3.
+NICHES allows rapid creation of UMAP, tSNE, pseudotemporal and ComplexHeatmap-based exploration of cell-cell interactions and sensed cellular microenvironmments across celltypes, between experimental batches and conditions, and over developmental trajectories.

-When applied to scRNAseq datasets, a uniform sampling of unique barcode pairings is taken from each celltype cross.
-When applied to spatial datasets, users may elect to constrain edge construction to cellular nearest-neighbors, or to neighbors within a certain radius, to provide a histologically-grounded portrait of cell-cell signaling and cellular niches.
-When system-level outputs are requested, NICHES computes all possible connectivity edges between all input cells.
+When applied to scRNAseq datasets without spatial coordinates, a uniform sampling of unique barcode pairings is taken from each celltype cross so that all possible celltype crosses are sampled.
+When applied to spatial datasets, users may elect to constrain edge construction to spot-wise nearest-neighbors, or to neighbors within a certain radius, to provide a histologically-grounded portrait of cell-cell signaling and cellular niches.
+These spatially-informed pairings can then be visualized directly in histologic space.
+When system-level outputs are requested without spatial coordinates (SystemToCell and CellToSystem), NICHES considers all connectivity edges between all input cells for a given system.

-Inputs and outputs to NICHES may be in either tabular or Seurat object format.
+Inputs and outputs to NICHES may be in either tabular or Seurat object format, which facilitates intercompatibility across platforms and packages.

 For detailed Methods, please see our publication in Bioinformatics: https://doi.org/10.1093/bioinformatics/btac775